A Brief Bridge History - > Betaacol...

 Bidding systems have proliferated and evolved in nearly a century of

 the game.
-The most well known or heard of systems are in order of usage:Anybody looking to learn bridge would be well advised to start
+The most well known or heard of systems are in order of popularity:Anybody looking to learn bridge would be well advised to start

 American Standard bidding system SAYC (not 2 over 1) - and certainly